Last Updated: 08/04/22

 - Within the file, locate the Adaptive color frame.
 Look in the left layers panel to find Adaptive color > Components > art > Icon artwork area > Themed Icon art < add your icon.
 If you have a monochromatic icon ready, copy it here to replace the sample bugdroid icon, and skip to step 6.

 - If you do not have a monochromatic icon, start with a logo or icon related to your app.
 Go through the design tips to update your icon.
 First simplifying and avoiding complex shapes.
 For example, here illustrations used in-app are simplified with less complex leaf shapes.
-The shadows and line details are simulated with white space.
+Shadows and line details are simulated with white space.

 - Now, update sizing using the keyline grid.
 Here we've set resize to Scale and made sure the artwork is within the foreground safe zone.
 The template is set up with the artwork at 4x, and automatically resizes for export, so you can design your icons at a larger scale.